imBAOSS/Dappergram/notes/progress_log.md

 **BUG** Unfollowing throws an error due to no currentUser in the window.

 **BUG** Comments do not update real time, and now appear in reverse order.
+- Reverse order seems to be due to comments being saved to the database in reverse order.
+Or at least, being called in reverse order.

 **BUG** Compatibility issues with Safari.
 Mostly button text positioning.